erdogant/findpeaks/docs/source/Use-cases.rst

 It is caused by the back-scatter waves from multiple distributed targets.
 It is locally strong and it increases the mean Grey level of local area.
 Reducing the noise enhances the resolution but tends to decrease the spatial resolution too.

-SAR images are corrupted by speckle noise, and peak detection is very dificult or may not even be possible.
+SAR images are corrupted by speckle noise which makes peak detection very challenging or somethimes not even possible.
+Let's load a SAR image, apply denoising techniques and then detect peaks.

 .. code:: python

     # Import library
     from findpeaks import findpeaks
     # Initializatie
-    fp = findpeaks(scale=None, denoise=None, togray=True, imsize=(300,300))
+    fp = findpeaks(scale=None, denoise=None, togray=True, imsize=(300, 300))
     # Import image example
     img = fp.import_example('2dpeaks_image')
     # Fit